VA House – Southcentral VA Districts

 Delegate McQuinn is Chair of the Transportation Committee and is a member of the Education, Rules, and Appropriations committees.
 Delegate McQuinn served as Vice-Mayor of Richmond from 2003 to 2004 and Vice-President of the City Council 2007 to 2008.

-Current Position: State Delegate for District 71 since 2017
+Current Position: State Delegate of District 71 since 2017

 Affiliation: Democrat